-The high-mass tail of the full-sky sample above $10^{11.5} M{\odot}$ is not expected from the best-fit GAMA model, which is limited to larger densities due to a smaller sky coverage.
+The high-mass tail of the full-sky sample above $10^{11.5} M{\odot}$ is not expected from the best-fit GAMA model, which is unable to sample the lowest number densities at the very high-mass end due to a smaller sky coverage.
 Such a discrepancy cannot be explained by resolution effects induced by photometric estimates: a 12% uncertainty in distance results in a stellar-mass uncertainty of 0.1 dex.
-Similarly, a crossmatch with the GAMA sample from Bellstedt et al. (2020),9 resulting in the selection of about 700 galaxies with spectroscopic distances, stellar masses above the 2MPZ sensitivity limit and robust SFR estimates (uncertainty smaller than 1 dex), indicates a resolution on stellar mass in the present sample better than $0.15 \,\mathrm{dex}$ with a bias smaller than 0.05 dex.
+Similarly, a cross-match with the GAMA sample from Bellstedt et al. (2020), 9 resulting in the selection of about 700 galaxies with spectroscopic distances, stellar masses above the 2MPZ sensitivity limit and robust SFR estimates (uncertainty smaller than 1 dex), indicates consistency in stellar-mass measurements with a dispersion better than 0.15 dex and a bias smaller than 0.05 dex.
 As indicated in Sec.
 2.5, known jetted AGN have been removed from the sample under study.
 Non-jetted active galaxies classified as AGNs, quasars, LINERs and Seyfert galaxies represent 7% of the galaxies with stellar mass above $10^{11.5} M{\odot}$, so that AGN contamination is unlikely to explain the presence of such a tail.
 About 20% of the galaxies above $10^{11.5} M{\odot}$ are labelled in SIMBAD as brightest galaxy in a cluster (BCG) and about 8% are instead labelled as belonging to a cluster, group or pair of galaxies.
-While source confusion or blending of galaxy tails cannot be excluded as possible explanations for the difference between the GAMA model and the MANGROVE high-mass tail, the present sample could offer an opportunity for targeted investigations of the thousand galaxies identified in the present work as possibly lying above $10^{11.5} M{\odot}$, e.g. in continuity with the investigations carried out by Bernardi et al. (2013,
+While source confusion or blending of galaxies cannot be excluded as possible explanations for the difference between the GAMA model and the MANGROVE high-mass tail, the present sample could offer an opportunity for targeted investigations of the thousand galaxies identified in the present work as possibly lying above $10^{11.5} M{\odot}$, e.g. in continuity with the investigations carried out by Bernardi et al. (2013, 2017).
+Such studies would help determine whether the high-mass tail displayed in Fig. 4 is a new component of the galaxy stellar-mass function or a mere artifact of the GLADE/MANGROVE association procedure.